Regenerative Medicine for Laryngeal Cancer Treatment

 Can people with hard-to-treat laryngeal cancer get a healthy new voice box built from their own stem cells?

 In 2018, 13,150 new cases of cancer of the larynx (also called the voice box) will be diagnosed in the United States, according to estimates from the American Cancer Society.
 Not only are these cancers often difficult to treat due to the complex anatomy of the neck, but the wide chain of lymph nodes located in the neck allow these cancers to spread quickly as well.

-But if those aren't reasons enough to listen up, maybe this next statement is.
-There is now new hope with a novel treatment, currently being carried out by a group of researchers, led byDr.
-David Lott at the Mayo Clinics in Scottsdale, Arizona.
-The new treatment consists of** rebuilding and replacing the larynx** invaded by a cancerous tumor, in a process known at Regenerative Medicine.
+But if those aren't reasons enough to listen up, maybe this next statement is: There is new hope with a novel treatment, currently being carried out by a group of researchers led by David Lott, M.D., at the Mayo Clinic in Scottsdale, Arizona.
+The new treatment consists of rebuilding and replacing the larynx invaded by a cancerous tumor in a process known as regenerative medicine.

 What is regenerative medicine?